Isaiah 4 – The Messiah’s Community

 a.
 And in that day: As a result of the judgments of the LORD detailed in Isaiah 3:16-26, the daughters of Zion will have few men to choose from as husbands.

 b.
 Seven women shall take hold of one man: So many men shall fall by the sword (Isaiah 3:25), that seven women would chase after one man.
-They would be so desperate for marriage that will not expect their husbands to provide for them at all (We will eat our own food and wear our own apparel).
+They would be so desperate for marriage that would not expect their husbands to provide for them at all (We will eat our own food and wear our own apparel).

 c.
-Only let us be called by your name: Instead, it would be enough to simply take the name of a husband, so that it would take away the reproach of being unmarried and childless.
+Only let us be called by your name: Instead, it would be enough to simply take the name of a husband so that it would take away the reproach of being unmarried and childless.

 i.
 In a broader sense, this shows that it is not good for women to be too desperate for marriage.
 They may marry unwisely, and for the wrong reasons.
 It is also bad when women do not expect their husbands to provide for the household.